Abate Berihun: Behatito Kadus Kadus

 The ending song of the album is an adaptation of a prayer sung on Shacharit of Yom Kippur and other Jewish holidays.
 Its name "Behatito Kadus Kadus" - "You alone are holy holy" in Ge'ez - reflects the persistent belief of Ethiopian Jews in the unity of God, in face of the surrounding belief in the trinity.
 The prayer, in the sacred language Ge'ez, has different versions for Shalosh regalim and for the High Holy Days.
 Traditionally it is sung by six Kessim repeatedly answering one of them ("Behatito" - "Kadus Kadus!").
-In the album Barihun sings it as a personal ode, while preserving the original melody, surprisingly reminiscent of the blues.
-At the third minute Yedid vamps like Fats Waller, as Barihun's tenor Sax "grooves between Ethiopia and the Mississippi Delta".
+In the album Berihun sings it as a personal ode, while preserving the original melody, surprisingly reminiscent of the blues.
+At the third minute Yedid vamps like Fats Waller, as Berihun's tenor Sax "grooves between Ethiopia and the Mississippi Delta".
 The New Orleans tinge and piercing theme have made it popular among the Israeli and Western audience alike.

 Psalms

 In December 2005 Ras Deshen started a concert titled "Psalms" ("מזמורי תהלים").
 It consists of nine pieces based on Kessim chants, consolidated into a suite.
-The duo is joined by singer Esther Keinan-Ofri, drummer Tegen Zenba, contrabassist Ora Boazsson-Chorev and dancer Tezeta.
-Composed by Barihun, Yedid and Keinan-Ofri, it blends Israeli, Arabic, and classical elements with the corresponding Kessim chants.
+The duo was joined by singer Esther Keinan-Ofri, drummer Tegen Zenba, contrabassist Ora Boazsson-Chorev and dancer Tezeta.
+Composed by Berihun, Yedid and Keinan-Ofri, it blended Israeli, Arabic, and classical elements with the corresponding Kessim chants.

 Kuluma

-In December 2003 Barihun established the Kuluma band, together with Itamar Borochov (trumpet), Alon Yoffe (drums and vocals), Uri Naveh (West African percussion), Sangit Dotan Segal (Afro-Cuban percussion and vocals), Orr Bareket (bass guitar) and David Adda (keyboards and vocals).
+In December 2003 Berihun established the Kuluma band, together with Itamar Borochov (trumpet), Alon Yoffe (drums and vocals), Uri Naveh (West African percussion), Sangit Dotan Segal (Afro-Cuban percussion and vocals), Orr Bareket (bass guitar) and David Adda (keyboards and vocals).
 In December 2005 they released their debut album, Mother Tongue ("שפת אם").
 Both the album and their concerts, mixing Ethiopian music with Cuban influences, gained critical acclaim.

 Other collaborations

-Abatte Barihun collaborating with the Israeli Andalusian Orchestra at the International Human Rights March, Tel Aviv, 2011.
+Abate Berihun collaborating with the Israeli Andalusian Orchestra at the International Human Rights March, Tel Aviv, 2011.

-Ariel Zilber has supported Barihun and added him to his concerts since they met.
-Barihun participated in Zilber's 2005 album Anabel, writing and composing its titular song Anabel.
+Ariel Zilber has supported Berihun and added him to his concerts since they met.
+Berihun participated in Zilber's 2005 album Anabel, writing and composing its titular song Anabel.
 He joined the East West Ensemble to their concert "The Hidden Spirituals" ("מוסיקה מעולמות עליונים"), released as a 2006 album titled "Kabbalah Music - The Hidden Spirituals".
-Barihun sings the chant Behatito Kadus Kadus on a different arrangement, escorted by the ensemble.
+Berihun sings the chant Behatito Kadus Kadus on a different arrangement, escorted by the ensemble.

-Barihun plays with Nadav Haber's quartet on their highly acclaimed Addis Mist concert, starting 2006.
-Haber describes his meeting with Barihun as an important step in his musical development: "Abbate taught me what the saxophone can do in Ethiopian music, and only after I met him I became an Ethiopian saxophonist myself.
+Berihun plays with Nadav Haber's quartet on their acclaimed Addis Mist concert, starting 2006.
+Haber described his meeting with Berihun as an important step in his musical development: "Abate taught me what the saxophone can do in Ethiopian music, and only after I met him I became an Ethiopian saxophonist myself.
 The inspiration he gave me made me start practicing twice as much".

-In May 2007 Barihun played on Melbourne Jazz Festival with Australian pianist Aaron Choulai, on a concert termed "the most unique showcase of the entire festival".
+In May 2007 Berihun played on Melbourne Jazz Festival with Australian pianist Aaron Choulai, on a concert termed "the most unique showcase of the entire festival".
 Their three gigs through the festival, including compositions from Ras Deshen's repertoire, drew high attention.

-Barihun appears on "Temanesh", the closing track of The Apples album "Dragonz" (released in 2016).
+Berihun appears on "Temanesh", the closing track of The Apples 2016 album "Dragonz".